manitapote/leetcode/MLE/system_design.md

 large vector sizes.

 #### Things to take into consideration
-- Data availability and data collection: What are the data sources?
+- **Data availability and data collection**: What are the data sources?
 What data is available to us and how do we collect it?
 How large is the data size?
 How often do new data come in?
-- Data storage: Where is the data currently stored?
+- **Data storage**: Where is the data currently stored?
 Is it on the cloud or on user devices?
 What data format is appropriate for storing the data?
 How do we store multimodal dta, eg: a data point that might contain both images and texts?
-- Feature engineering: All of the above feature related things.
+- **Feature engineering**: All of the above feature related things.
-- Privacy: How sensitive are the available data?
+- **Privacy**: How sensitive are the available data?
 Are users concerned about the privacy of their data?
 Is anonymization of user data necessary?
 Is it possible to store user's data on our servers, or is it only possible to access their data on their device?
-- Biases: Are there any biases in the data?
+- **Biases**: Are there any biases in the data?
 If yes, what kinds of biases are present and how do we correct them?